syncfusion-content/winui-docs/winui/DataGrid/Conditional-Styling.md

 ### Conditional styling of caption summary cell based on column

-The caption summary cells can be conditionally customized summary column.
+The caption summary cells can be conditionally customized based on summary column.

 Here, caption summary cells are customized based on `OrderID` summary column.